tweag/python-monorepo-example/2018-07-09-funflow-example.md

 The factorial of 5 is 120
 ```

-Because we used funflow, our tool has several desireable properties,
+Because we used Funflow, our tool has several desireable properties,
 _both of the tool and of the code itself_:

  * **No repeated builds:** If we've built something before, we don't build it again.
 Period.